Jacobbetancourt1/ICS-Security-with-Purdue-Model/README.md

 **Mitigation**:
-- Use a dedicated AD instance or a read-only proxy for OT systems.
+- Use a dedicated AD instance.
 - Apply strict trust configurations and RBAC to limit access.

 ---